sk27sk27-lgtm/Pagli/README.md

-# Pagli
+# Kumroledos
-A message for you
+This something you will remember 💓 Bestu